List of Downton Abbey characters: Lord Merton

-Richard "Dickie" Grey, Lord Merton (played by Douglas Reith) is Mary's godfather and a widower with at least two sons, Larry and Tim Grey.
+Richard "Dickie" Grey, Baron Merton (played by Douglas Reith) is Mary's godfather and a widower with two sons, Larry (played by Charlie Anson) and Tim Grey (played by Ed Cooper Clarke).
 He was interested in studying medicine once in his life, but his father did not think it suitable for someone of his position.
 Nevertheless, he maintains a fascination with medicine.
+He is involved in the management board of the Downton cottage hospital, where he befriends Isobel.

 Lord Merton is invited to dinner at Downton Abbey along with his family before Mary and Matthew's wedding.
-His son Larry, who was once keen on Sybil, treats her husband Tom with rudeness and disrespect.
+His eldest son Larry, who was once keen on Sybil, treats her husband Tom with rudeness and disrespect owing to his own classist mindset.
 He drugs Tom's drink so that he appears drunk.
 When Anthony Strallan reveals what Larry had done, Lord Merton asks his son if it was true.
-After Larry unremorsefully calls Tom "only a grubby little chauffeur chappie", Lord Merton angrily tells him to be silent, and apologises very sincerely to Tom for what Larry did, adding his hope that Tom would recover before the wedding.
+After Larry unremorsefully calls Tom "only a grubby little chauffeur chappie" in an attempt to show the Crawley family in a bad light, Lord Merton angrily tells him to be silent, and apologises very sincerely to Tom for what Larry did, adding his hope that Tom would recover before the wedding.

 In 1922 he joins Violet and Isobel for lunch, later taking a walk with Isobel.
 By 1923 he has taken a keen interest in Isobel, whom he meets again at a ball at Grantham House.
-In 1924 they announce they are getting married, but Violet isn't so happy (because she does not want to lose her friend and companion in Isobel).
-Isobel becomes disheartened after Larry and his brother Tim treat her disrespectfully.
+In 1924 they announce they are getting married, but Violet is not so happy (because she does not want to lose her friend and companion in Isobel).
+Isobel becomes disheartened after Larry and his brother Tim treat her disrespectfully owing to her lack of wealth and blue blood.
 Lord Merton remarks that both his sons are very much like his late wife, to whom he was not happily married.
 Though Isobel is concerned about marrying Lord Merton when his sons do not approve of her, Violet insists she should not let them ruin her future.
-With Violet's help, Isobel proposes to Lord Merton, who accepts, to the horror of his son and daughter in-law, and they are married in the series finale.
+With Violet's help, Isobel proposes to Lord Merton (who at this point had been diagnosed with pernicious anaemia), who accepts, to the horror of his son and daughter in-law, and they are married in the series finale.
+After his marriage to Isobel, he vacates his Yorkshire estate, Cavenham Park and moves into the Crawley House.